gimli-org/gimli/doc/dev.rst

 .. note::

-    These steps are only relevant, if you have write privileges to the main GitHub repository.
-The general contribution guidlines can be found in _sec:contributing:.
+    These steps are only relevant if you have write privileges to the main GitHub repository.
+The general contribution guidelines can be found in _sec:contributing:.

 1. Clone the GIMLi repository: